kajona/kajonacms/README.md

 Welcome to the sources of Kajona, an open source content management system.

-Please refer to our website at http://www.kajona.de for further details and prepared build ready for use.
+Please refer to our website at http://www.kajona.de for further details and prepared builds ready for use.

 **For prepared builds see http://www.kajona.de/downloads.html**